backdrop-contrib/nice_menus/README.txt

 1. Copy nice_modules folder to modules directory
 2. At admin/modules enable the module
 3. Configure the module at admin/settings/nice_menus
+4. Go to the blocks page and enable one of the nice menus blocks, e.g. 'Nice Menu 1 (Nice Menu)'
-4. Configure the menu blocks at admin/block
+5. Configure the block, changing its 'type', which menu it draws from etc.
 5. See below section on 'Customization'

 **IMORTANT ** This module requires the menu.module to be enabled!